HL7/US-Core/input/pagecontent/screening-and-assessments.md

 Systems record clinical judgments <span class="bg-success" markdown="1">(for example, "patient X has this problem")</span><!-- new-content --> as:
 - a problem or health concerns
 - as observation

-<span class="bg-success" markdown="1">Systems that support clinical judgments as as a problem or health concerns **SHALL** support the [US Core Condition Problems and Health Concerns Profile].
+<span class="bg-success" markdown="1">Every server that supports the USDCI Data Class "Health Status/Assessments" **SHALL** support representing clinical judgments.
+Systems that support clinical judgments as as a problem or health concerns **SHALL** support the [US Core Condition Problems and Health Concerns Profile].
 Systems that support clinical judgments as observations **SHALL** support the [US Core Simple Observation Profile] to represent these findings. </span><!-- new-content --> These observation can contribute to the identification of future problems or health concerns and support service requests and procedures.
 When a Simple Observation or Problem or Health Concern is recorded based on an Assessment or Screening tool, systems **SHOULD** associate it with the US Core Observation Screening and Assessments observation or <span class="bg-success" markdown="1">US Core QuestionnaireResponse Profile.</span><!-- new-content -->

 <div class="bg-success" markdown="1">
 #### Structured Screening an Assessments